Role of the Family Caregiver

 • communicating with family and friends

-After you're discharged from the hospital, your caregiver will assume additional duties including:
+After you're discharged from the hospital, your caregiver will assume additional responsibilities including:

 • transporting you to the outpatient clinic daily or weekly